Reserve a Space

-The Libraries has a variety of collaborative spaces that may be reserved for group use including Group Study Rooms, media:scape stations, Classrooms and other Spaces.
-See the
+The Libraries has a variety of collaborative spaces that may be reserved for group use including Group Study Rooms, Learning Spaces and Classrooms and Conference Rooms.

 Group Study Rooms

-Reserve a Group Study Room in Hagerty Library
+Reserve a Group Study Room in W. W. Hagerty Library

 Guidelines for Use: